asciamanna/asciamanna.github.io/_drafts/too-simple-to-test.md

 ## Conclusion

 Instead of spending valuable time and mental cycles trying to figure out when the line has been crossed from _"too simple to test"_ to _"complicated enough to test"_, drive your development and design with test first development practices.
 There is value in those really simple tests.
-Test everything you can[^3] and build testability in from the start.
+Test all of the interesting things you can[^3] and build testability in from the start.

 [^1]: Test After Development or *TAD* is discussed in [this article about TDD](https://pragprog.com/magazines/2011-11/testdriven-development) by [Jeff Langr](http://langrsoft.com/)

 [^2]: This point was made by [Bob Martin](https://twitter.com/unclebobmartin) in a blog post that I can't seem to locate for attribution.

 [^3]: There are areas of systems that can be hard to microtest depending on the developers' experience: boundaries of the system, integration points with third-party libraries, code with Awkward Collaborators, etc. There are several strategies to help developers test this code.
-However, most code that is _"too hard to test"_ is the result of poor design that can be improved to provide testability.
+However, most code that is _"too hard to test"_ is the result of poor design that can be improved to enable testability.